mongodb/docs/source/includes/read-preference-modes-table.rst

        members but if no :term:`secondary` members are available, operations read from the :term:`primary`.
    * - :readmode:`nearest`
-     - Operations read from the *nearest* member of the :term:`replica set`, irrespective of the member's type.
+     - Operations read from member of the :term:`replica set` with the least network latency, irrespective of the member's type.